Aylur/ags/README.md

 It was heavily inspired by [EWW](https://github.com/elkowar/eww).

-Currently only Wayland is supported, but there are plans for X11.
+Currently only Wayland is supported, but it also works on X11, [see #19](https://github.com/Aylur/ags/issues/19).

 ## Get started